RichardMidnight/sd/README.md

    1) Boot your Pi to your Master SD card as above.

-   2) Put your source SD card in a USB SD reader and insert it in a PI USB port.
+   2) Put your source SD card in a USB SD reader and insert it in a Pi USB port.
 I have been using Sandisk Industrial 8GB cards.

    3) Open a terminal window